EdwinTSalcedo/CUBITAL/README.md

 # Dataset

 The database used for this work was built from scratch.
-1,008 subjects with low-visible veins placed one arm at a time, while we captured a NIR image with the initial version of the vein finder.
-For more specific information about the labelling process, please refer to the paper.
+1,008 subjects with low-visible veins placed one arm at a time over a table.
+Then, we captured a NIR image with the initial version of the vein finder.
+For more specific information about the labelling process and data collection process, please refer to the paper.
 The final version of the dataset can be found here: [Dataset](https://drive.google.com/file/d/191uA9ErYRSXculIa3AXHqfBhXjd7O3St/view?usp=sharing).
-We created an additional [Dataset](https://drive.google.com/file/d/1-6hCFfxxFFCx1fuBaQODVqDVOiWPl42U/view?usp=sharing) version with normalized samples of 512x512 dimensions for immediate training with the proposed notebooks in the repository.
+We created an additional [Dataset](https://drive.google.com/file/d/1-6hCFfxxFFCx1fuBaQODVqDVOiWPl42U/view?usp=sharing) version with normalized samples of 512x512 dimensions for immediate training with the proposed architecture.

 |  NIR Images |  Preprocessing |  Annotations |
 |---|---|---|